meltoner/agrofelis/components/vehicle-steering/readme.md

 </div>

-The total cost to manufacture the Agrofelis steering driver shield, exclusive of shipping and assembly expenses, totals approximately **32** euros.
+The total cost to manufacture the Agrofelis steering driver shield, exclusive of shipping and labor cost, totals approximately **32** euros.

 ## Steering Actuators and Structural Components

 The following table enumerates the components utilized in the fabrication of Agrofelis steering structural elements.
-The index table encompasses the product URLs, indicative suppliers, as well as the total unit price amounts.
+The index table encompasses the product URLs, indicative suppliers, as well as unit prices and sum totals.

 | No. |  Product | Product URL | Supplier | Used Quantity | VAT Price (€) | Subtotal (€)  | Note |